Abhiram3024/David-Fincher-Chatbot/README.md

-# David Fincher Fan Chatbot
+# David Fincher Chatbot

 ## About the Project

-This project implements a chatbot designed for David Fincher fans.
+This project implements a chatbot based on David Fincher.
 It provides information about the acclaimed filmmaker, his works, and related topics.
 The chatbot is built using Natural Language Processing (NLP) techniques and a custom knowledge base created from web-crawled data.

 **Project Structure**